BlockstreamResearch/bip-frost-dkg/README.md

 TODO Add a more concrete example with lost funds that demonstrates the risk?

-While we cannot guarantee in all application scenarios that Eq() terminates and returns, we can typically achieve a weaker guarantee that covers termination in the successful cases.
+While we cannot guarantee in all application scenarios that Eq() terminates and returns, we can typically achieve a weaker guarantee that covers agreement in the successful cases.
 Under the assumption that network messages eventually arrive (this is often called an "asynchronous network"), we can guarantee that if *some* honest participant determines the DKG to be successful, then *all* other honest participants determine it to be successful eventually.

 More formally, Eq must fulfill the following properties:
  - Integrity: If some honest participant outputs True, then for every pair of values x and x' input provided by two honest participants, we have x = x'.
  - Consistency: If some honest participant outputs True, no other honest participant outputs False.
- - Conditional Termination: If some honest participant outputs True, then all honest participants will (eventually) output True.
+ - Conditional Agreement: If some honest participant outputs True, then all honest participants will (eventually) output True.
 <!-- The latter two properties together are equivalent to Agreement in the paper. -->

 Optionally, the following property is desired but not always achievable:
- - (Full) Termination: All honest participants will (eventually) output True or False.
+ - (Full) Agreement: All honest participants will (eventually) output True or False.

 ### Examples